revolunet/spreadsheet-to-json/README.md

 ✓ Exotic column name should be renamed in data
 ✓ Exotic column name should be handled correctly

-columns with identical names should produce array data
+toArray (option)

+✔ Sheet should contain 2 objects
-✓ 'Wrong' column name should exist in output as an array ✓ First object should contain a wrong array with three elements
+✔ Sheet properties names should equal question,good,wrong ✔ Wrong element should exist in output as an array
+✔ First object should contain a wrong array with three elements

+toColumn (option)

+✔ Sheet should contain 2 objects
+✔ Sheet properties names should equal question,good,wrong,wrong_2,wrong_3 ✔ Wrong element should not be an array
+✔ Wrong object in first object should contain red

-total:     21
+total:     29
-passing:   21
+passing:   29
-duration:  1.9s
+duration:  3s
 ```